 Your child's healthcare provider

 minor treatment at home.
-But call your child's healthcare provider or get immediate
+But call your child's provider or get medical care right

 Bleeding without stopping

-after 10 minutes of direct pressure, or that start to bleed again.
+after 10 to 15 minutes of direct pressure, or that start to bleed again.

 Deep or longer than 1/2